Our offices will be closed on Thursday, 11/27 & Friday, 11/28 for Thanksgiving.

 have previous experience in online learning, but you do need to be comfortable in

 the online environment.
-Charter Oak offers a free sample online course.
+Charter Oak offers free student orientation and tutorials.
 If you are a new computer user, you may benefit from completing the free Connecticut Distant Learning Consortium Basic Computer Skills Course.

 - Can I describe and explain what I have learned?